Conditions We Treat

 Also, head and neck cancers are best treated when the radiation dose can be increased – without increasing risks of damage to nearby structures – and overall treatment time can be decreased.
 Thus, the pencil beam technology pioneered by the cancer experts at MD Anderson’s Proton Therapy Center – and available at only a few other centers worldwide – is an important tool for fighting cancer in these patients.

-Watch this video of Steven J. Frank, M.D., director of Advanced Technologies and associate professor, Department of Radiation Oncology discuss the advantages of proton therapy for head and neck cancers and the process for becoming a head and neck patient.
+Watch this video of Steven J. Frank, M.D., medical director, director of Advanced Technologies and associate professor, Department of Radiation Oncology discuss the advantages of proton therapy for head and neck cancers and the process for becoming a head and neck patient.

 The liver is the largest organ in the body and performs many important functions to keep a person healthy.
 There are two types of liver cancer - primary liver cancer (most commonly hepatocellular carcinoma), which originates in the liver and metastatic liver cancer, which results from the spread (metastasis) of cancer from other areas of the body.